 Although the choice between an indie or major label is still the most common one facing aspiring artist today, new options are constantly emerging.
 Technology continues to level the playing field in the music industry.
 The knowledge, support and exposure that were once only accessible through major record labels are now only a few online clicks away.
 Artists can communicate, collaborate and learn from an ever-growing network of online resources.
 Whatever your decision, make sure it is the right one for you.

 At Kore, we offer aspiring artists access to a modern and professional recording studio, equipped with a mixture of high-end and vintage gear.
 Our team of music production and mixing experts are on hand to share their knowledge and provide the friendliest service in town.
-Get in touch to arrange your tailored studio session.
+Get in touch to arrange your tailored studio session in West London.